"Don't forget to eat your veges"

 Ethical and Environmental Vegetarians

 From a spiritual perspective, one has to realize that everyone has the freedom to adopt a diet of their choosing.
 However, if one struggles in an endeavour to control / push / convince others to walk the same path as them then one will encounter suffering.
 People will not walk a path that they don't want to, especially when their awareness is not ready for it.
 It is like trying to get a kid to marry someone when they do not even know the reasons and why they have to do it.

-This is not to say that one should not share information about vegetarianism to raise people’s awareness about it, but rather it is about realizing the difference between sharing the information out of love or sharing the information out of hate *i.e. being negative towards the ignorance of other people*.
+This is not to say that one should not share information about vegetarianism to raise people’s awareness about it, but rather it is about realizing the difference between sharing the information out of love and sharing the information out of hate *i.e. being negative towards the ignorance of other people*.